Code-Institute-Submissions/Musician-Website/README.md

 * As a user I also want to be able to navagate through photos and and navagate to the artists social media pages.
 * As a user I would also like to enquire about booking the artist.

-### Wireframes
-My wireframe for this project can be found in the UX folder.

-* Desktop Wireframe ADD LINK

 ## Features

 ### Existing Features